When it comes to outdoor smoking, there’s nothing more important than good temperature control.

 Most smokers have two sets of air vents.
 One set will be located near the bottom of the smoker chamber, called the intake vent, or intake damper.
 This is where oxygen comes into the grill.

-The best way to think of it is that the intake damper feeds the smoker, while the exhaust damper releases pressure and smoke from the chamber.
+Here’s the best way to think of it.
+The intake damper feeds the smoker, while the exhaust damper releases pressure and smoke from the chamber (source).

 Charcoal can take a while to heat up, but once it gets going it heats up very quickly and can be difficult to bring back down.
 Going over your target temperature like this is called an overshoot.